dotnet/docs/docs/core/tutorials/using-on-mac-vs.md

 If you've already installed the prerequisites and Visual Studio for Mac, skip this section and proceed to [Creating a project](#creating-a-project).
 Follow these steps to install the prerequisites and Visual Studio for Mac:

-Download the [Visual Studio for Mac installer](https://visualstudio.microsoft.com/vs/visual-studio-mac/).
+Download the [Visual Studio for Mac installer](https://visualstudio.microsoft.com/vs/mac/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=inline+link).
 Run the installer.
 Read and accept the license agreement.
 During the install, you're provided the opportunity to install Xamarin, a cross-platform mobile app development technology.
 Installing Xamarin and its related components is optional for .NET Core development.
-For a walk-through of the Visual Studio for Mac install process, see [Introducing Visual Studio for Mac](https://developer.xamarin.com/guides/cross-platform/visual-studio-mac/).
+For a walk-through of the Visual Studio for Mac install process, see [Visual Studio for Mac documentation](/visualstudio/mac/).
 When the install is complete, start the Visual Studio for Mac IDE.

 ## Creating a project